British Champions Day

 British Champions Day is a thoroughbred horse race meeting held at Ascot Racecourse in October each year since 2011, which acts as the end of season highlight fixture of British flat racing.
-It is the culmination of the British Champions Series and features the finals of the five divisions of the series, together with a valuable one-mile handicap race.
+Until 2024 it was the culmination of the British Champions Series and featured the finals of the five divisions of the series, together with a valuable one-mile handicap race.
 It is the richest day in British racing, with more than £4 million in prize money across the six races in 2016.

 History

 It was created by drawing together a number of historic races which had been features of Ascot and Newmarket's end of season meetings for many years.
 These were the Diadem Stakes and Queen Elizabeth II Stakes from Ascot, and the Champion Stakes, Jockey Club Cup and Pride Stakes from Newmarket.
 In the new fixture, these became the finals of each of the divisions of the British Champions Series.

 The Queen Elizabeth II Stakes and Champion Stakes retained their names and became the finals of the Mile and Middle Distance divisions respectively.
 The Diadem Stakes became the British Champions Sprint, the Jockey Club Cup became the British Champions Long Distance Cup, and the Pride Stakes became the British Champions Fillies' and Mares' Stakes.
+The British Champions Series was discontinued in 2025.